thechatgptcoder/govd/README.md

     ```

 ## docker (recommended)
-1. Create or update the `.env` file to ensure the database properties match the environment variables defined for the mariadb service in the `docker-compose.yml` file.
+1. create or update the `.env` file to ensure the database properties match the environment variables defined for the mariadb service in the `docker-compose.yml` file.
    for enhanced security, it is recommended to change the `MARIADB_PASSWORD` property in `docker-compose.yaml` and ensure `DB_PASSWORD` in `.env` matches it.

     the following line in the `.env` file **must** be set as: